Lessons from the Women in MedTech Podcast: Innovation, Patient Care, and the Future of Healing

 5. Healing Goes Beyond Medical Devices

-Emily also shared about her personal healing journey, which included studying with indigenous healers in the Amazon.
-While devices like the PICCPerfect® and H2O Shield™ kept her safe, full healing required addressing both her mind and body.
+Emily also shared about her personal healing journey, which included healing with and learning from indigenous healers in the Amazon rainforest.
+While devices like the PICCPerfect® and H2O Shield™ kept her safe, full healing required addressing both her mind, body, and spirit.

 For patients: Your healing is more than managing a diagnosis.
 It’s about treating the whole person — body, mind, and spirit.